 As part of their studies GCSE and GCE pupils regularly view professional theatre performances each term and attend workshops with directors and theatre companies in venues such as London and Stratford-Upon-Avon.

 Rooms and resources

-Drama and Theatre Studies is taught in the school Lecture Theatre with multimedia and lighting and sound facilities.
+Drama and Theatre is taught in the school Theatre and Drama Studio with multimedia and state of the art lighting and sound facilities.